 Description of risk Sources of assurance Planned audit response million.
-The IJB will therefore management, where require to deliver a significant required. level of savings in order to An updated MTFP will be deliver a balanced budget, as submitted to the March the estimated level of future IJB.
-This MTFP is aligned funding increases are unlikely to the new Strategic Plan to match increasing demands covering a 3 year period on services and costs. from 22/23.
+The IJB will therefore require to deliver a significant management, where required. level of savings in order to deliver a balanced budget, as the estimated level of future funding increases are unlikely to match increasing demands on services and costs.
+An updated MTFP will be submitted to the March IJB.
+This MTFP is aligned to the new Strategic Plan covering a 3 year period from 22/23.
 The MTFP highlights the main financial issues / pressures and risks for the IJB over this period and highlights the projected gross budget gap (between a range) for that period.